influxdata/influxdb-client-js/influxdb-client-apis.posttasksidmembersrequest.body.md

 ## PostTasksIDMembersRequest.body property

-User to add as member
+A user to add as a member of the task.

 <b>Signature:</b>